jake284773/eTrack-PHP/readme.md

 ## eTrack

-eTrack is a web application for tracking the academic progress of students who are studying BTEC qualfications and certain OCR qualifications.
+eTrack is a web application for tracking the academic progress of students who are studying BTEC and Cambridge Technical qualifications.

 ### Features